css-raku/CSS-Properties-raku/README.md

 - `:!color-names` - don't translate RGB values to color-names

-The optimizer can also be invoked directly to optimize ASTS via the `.optimize` method:
+ASTs can also be directly optimized:
 ```
 use CSS::Declarations;
 use CSS::Module::CSS3;